 4. Self-Exclusion Programs

-Many states with legalized sports betting offer self-exclusion programs, allowing people
+Many states with legalized sports betting offer self-exclusion programs, allowing individuals to ban themselves from sportsbooks and online gambling sites voluntarily.

 5. Medication-Assisted Treatment (MAT)